 Physical and medical care

 Many of our children are severely malnourished in our project.
 Of course, our first task is to make sure that the kids get enough to eat.
-Mostly, the children have to be re-dressed, and we provide reasonable accommodation for them and their mothers.
-Frequently, the children still suffer from illnesses that are either physical or mental.
+Most of the time the children have to be re-dressed, and we provide reasonable accommodation for them and their mothers.
+Often then come to the children still diseases that are either physical or mental.
 The consequences of years of hunger and neglect often manifest themselves in the health of the children.
 In Ethiopia, only the rich can afford health care.
-Our children are therefore supported by an internal "health insurance" of our mission.
-Part of the monthly support is reserved for this; so we can pay for individual children important medications or even life-saving operations.
+Our children are therefore supported by an internal “health insurance” of our mission.
+Part of the monthly support is reserved for this purpose; so we can pay for individual children important medications or even life-saving operations.

 Our children should be able to stand on their own two feet if they are released from the project.
-That's important to us.
+That’s important to us.
 This includes a good education and vocational training.
-Many of our children are learning very practical occupations, such as auto-mechatronics, mechanical engineering, etc. But others also manage to get jobs in the higher-end occupations.
-That's how we released engineers, office workers, teachers and even doctors from our project.
-School education includes tutoring programs for the weaker children, words of encouragement or encouragement to learn from our carers, and the provision of monthly tuition and a school uniform required in Ethiopia.
-This exceeds the financial resources of all our families.
+Many of our children are learning very practical jobs, such as auto-mechatronics, mechanical engineering, etc. But others also manage to get jobs in the higher-end occupations.
+That’s how we released engineers, office workers, teachers and even doctors from our project.
+School education includes tutoring programs for the weaker children, words of encouragement or encouragement from our caregivers and the provision of monthly tuition and a school uniform required in Ethiopia.
+This exceeds the financial possibilities of all our families.

 Often the children come to our project with great mental scars.
 They had to suffer from hunger, neglect and often physical violence.
 We would like to help these often severely traumatized children through our caregivers and caregivers.
 They regularly look at how they are doing, what they need and how their physical and mental condition is.
-In addition, they invite the children to our weekly children's classes, because the only one who can really heal their emotional wounds is Jesus Christ.
-Our attendants try to talk about the faith with the children and the mothers during the visits, and also in the weekly tutoring there is always a little devotional service that gives the children the opportunity to talk to the staff.
-This is how we succeed in winning some children for Jesus and sometimes even reaching out to parents.
-Through the children's lessons, so many children have found in our project to Jesus and her parents were not rarely then come to the church and have decided to live with Jesus.
+In addition, they invite the children to our weekly children’s classes, because the only one who can really heal their spiritual wounds is Jesus Christ.
+Our supervisors try to talk about the faith with the children and the mothers during the visits, and also in the weekly tutoring there is always a little devotional service that gives the children the opportunity to talk to the staff.
+In this way we succeed in winning some children for Jesus and sometimes even reaching out to parents.
+Through the children’s lessons, so many children have found in our project to Jesus and their parents were not rarely then come to the church and have decided to live with Jesus.

 Our way of working

-With our project we work in four cities in Ethiopia.
+With our project we work in four cities of Ethiopia.
 Addis Ababa, Dire Dawa, Asebe Teferi and Alage.
-In each of our cities we have several groups, each with around 40 children.
-In order to do the work responsibly, we have set up a leader in each city to coordinate the work, monitor the finances, and also design the tutoring.
-Most of them are former teachers because they have good prerequisites for the tutoring program.
+In each of our cities we have several groups, each with about 40 children.
+In order to carry out the work responsibly, we have set up a leader in each city to coordinate the work, monitor the finances, and also design the tutoring.
+Most of them are former teachers because they have good qualifications for the tutoring program.
 There are also smaller groups of children in the countryside, such as Ketar Genet or Kemona.

 An example: Beza Tadesse